Kenan2000/BrightNights-Structured-Kenan-Modpack/README.md

-# Bright-Nights-Kenan-Mod-Pack
+# BrightNights-Structured-Kenan-Modpack
-Kenan's personal modpack for **LATEST** Bright Nights versions of CDDA by Coolcthulhu: https://github.com/cataclysmbnteam/Cataclysm-BN/
+Kenan's **personal** structured modpack (**IMPORTANT TO READ Modpack INSTALLATION Guide, try to NOT enable ALL mods at the same time unless you really want to play with all mods**) for **LATEST** Cataclysm - Bright Nights versions by Coolcthulhu: https://github.com/cataclysmbnteam/Cataclysm-BN/

 **original modpack creator is Chromosome Kun! - without his help, this would not exist**